Rules

 (c) Provide notice by:

-(1) Regular mail to the applicant;
+(i) Regular mail to the applicant;

-(3) Regular mail to any other person entitled to receive notice under District Rules; and
+(iii) Regular mail to any other person entitled to receive notice under District Rules; and

-(4) Other notification deemed appropriate by the Board.
+(iv) Other notification deemed appropriate by the Board.

 (4) A person may request notice from the District of a hearing on a permit or a permit amendment application.
 The request must be in writing and is effective for the remainder of the calendar year in which the request is received by the District.
 To receive notice of hearing in a later year, a person must submit a new request.
 An affidavit of an officer or employee of the District establishing attempted service by first class mail, facsimile, or e-mail to the person in accordance with the information provided by the person is proof that notice was provided by the District.